US pest-control market, mapped

 When is this dataset the wrong fit?

-What's the chain resolver under-rollup caveat?
+What is the chain resolver under-rollup caveat?

 Franchise brands that operate as separate franchisee LLCs are harder to roll up than corporate-owned chains.
-Mosquito Joe is the clearest example: 174 plus US locations across many franchisee LLCs that each carry the Mosquito Joe brand but file under their own legal entity.
+Mosquito Joe is the clearest example: 174-plus US locations across many franchisee LLCs that each carry the Mosquito Joe brand but file under their own legal entity.
 The 174 figure is a floor, not a ceiling.
 If your buyer is the franchisee, the long-tail data is what you want anyway.
 If your buyer is the franchisor, ask us for the brand-rolled view and we ship it separately.

 See the pest-control owner dataset before you pay for it.

 Tell us the states, specialties, or chain affiliations you want.
 We send a free sample of around 100 verified owner records you can check against your own pipeline, no commitment, no email-list back-and-forth.
+For the full long-tail view and the Rollins family breakdown, the HVAC trades map is the structural sister page.

 Get the sample